 Source: SL Associate, 2014 – Cloud-Based Business Solutions Suite Delivers Key Performance Improvement to Manufacturing Companies, August.

-Among the important KPIs for CMP are a variety of financial measures as well as ordering and shipment metrics.
-NetSuite has helped improve many of these KPIs, Harper says.
+Among the important manufacturing KPIs for CMP are a variety of financial measures as well as ordering and shipment metrics.
+NetSuite ERP has helped improve many of these KPIs, Harper says.
 The company’s monthly financial close, which formerly didn’t occur until about the 20th of each month, can now be done in as little as three to six working days.
-Likewise shipping efficiency has “drastically improved,” he says.
+Likewise, shipping efficiency has “drastically improved,” he says.